 Please also note that since the first blog post was written, an increasing number of manufacturers simply ‘estimate’ the insulation value (called the ‘R’ Value) of their pads, or attribute a (non-tested) ‘temperature rating’ to them.
 Ask yourself (before you buy a pad) – who do I believe; an independent Swiss laboratory or a manufacturer’s marketing department?

 4. Cooking / Eating / Washing gear.
 If the ‘Week-long backpacking’ blog suggested simple, here’s where you should consider simpler.
 Alcohol stoves are the choice of ultralight backpackers – they weigh very little, work every time, and the fuel is readily available.
 If you opt for titanium, bear in mind that this metal conducts heat poorly, so you can end up with a hot-spot (and possibly burned food).
 It might be well-worth checking out the X-Pot/Kettle – granted, it is a few grams heavier than some ultralight pots, but its broad aluminum base is great for real cooking from a gentle simmer to full-on boil.
-And – it collapses down to take up minimal space in your pack A Delta Bowl is a good lightweight do-it-all plate/bowl, and an AlphaLight Delta Spork and Knife is the only cutlery you need.
-I wouldn’t go without a reusable mug-sized coffee filter, because even when I’m going ultralight, I still like a couple of creature comforts.
+And – it collapses down to take up minimal space in your pack A Delta Bowl is a good lightweight do-it-all plate/bowl, and a Delta Spork and Knife is the only cutlery you need.
+I wouldn’t go without the X-Brew Coffee Dripper, because even when I’m going ultralight, I still like a couple of creature comforts.
 I can’t see the fun in being miserable in the backcountry.

 Food is around 1 kilo / 2.2lbs per day – shed that excess packaging at home, and pack one Ziploc® bag’s worth of food per day.
 All the food should be packed in a lightweight sack (perhaps an UltraSil® Dry Sack) in your pack which doubles as a bear/critter bag at night – be very cautious of snagging it on branches.